 Assessment methods include, practical and laboratory reports, essays, presentations such as oral and poster, practical skills tests and workbooks, in class tests, end of semester examinations, as well as a final year independent studies project.

 The precise assessment requirements for an individual student in an academic year will vary according to the mandatory and optional modules taken, but a typical formal summative assessment pattern for each year of the course is:

-6 practical workbook / reports (2 formative and 4 summative)
+6 practical workbooks / reports (2 formative and 4 summative)

-2 in class test (including practical skills test)
+2 in class tests (including practical skills test)

-8 end of semester examination (1 to 2 hours in duration)
+8 end of semester examinations (1 to 2 hours in duration)

-8 end of semester examination (1.5 to 2 hours in duration)
+8 end of semester examinations (1.5 to 2 hours in duration)

 2 practical reports (summative)

 2 in class tests

 6 end of semester examinations (2 hours in duration)